 using private IPs, and access to instances is controlled and limited to applications

-running on the same Virtual Private Network as the Redis instance.
+running on the same authorized Virtual Private Cloud as the Redis instance.

-- Scale, as needed: Memorystore for Redis enables scaling your instances up to a maximum of 300 GB and supports up to 12 Gbps of network throughput.
+- Scale, as needed: Memorystore for Redis enables scaling your instances up to a maximum of 300 GB and supports up to 16 Gbps of network throughput.
 With the ability to scale instance size seamlessly, you can start small and increase the size of the instance as needed.
-When scaling a Standard Tier instance, you applications experience downtime of less than a minute.
+Read replicas allow scaling read queries across five replicas When scaling a Standard Tier instance, your applications experience downtime of less than a minute.

 - Monitoring: Redis metrics are available through Monitoring, making it easy to monitor your Redis instances.
 Using Cloud Logging, you can also see the Redis logs for your instance.